ohm002/ColorHaxer/README.md

 probably coming soon

 - [ ] using opencv to decode the screenshot from olibomby's color manager to the colorhax file
-- [ ] colorhax an object with a specified sb
+- [ ] colorhax an object with a specified sv